Local points on twists of $X(p)$ with applications: The case of good reduction

-Let $\ell$ be a fixed prime and $F/\Q_\ell$ a finite extension with residue field $k$.
+Suppose now that $F/\Q_\ell$ is a finite extension with residue field $k$.
 Let $E/F$ be an elliptic curve with good reduction and $q \neq \ell$ a prime.
-By the criterion of Neron–Ogg–Shafarevich, the inertia subgroup $I_F \subset G_F$ acts trivially on~$E[q]$.
+By the criterion of N\'eron–Ogg–Shafarevich, the inertia subgroup $I_F \subset G_F$ acts trivially on~$E[q]$.
 In particular, the representation $\rhobar_{E,q}$ satisfies Moreover, it is well known (e.g. \cite[IV,1.3.]{Serre1}) that the characteristic equation for $\rhobar_{E,q}(\Frob_F)$ is given by